 Throughout the 2010s music lockers were springing up all over the place.
 Even today, new entrants, mostly startups, are introducing new services.

 But many of the large tech companies - Microsoft, Amazon, Google - have all deprecated their locker services.
 Groove Music, connected to OneDrive, was withdrawn by Microsoft.
 Amazon stopped allowing uploads to Amazon Music.
 And most recently Google transitioned from Google Play Music to Youtube Music.
-You can still upload music, but the library management features of the older service are no longer to the fore.
+You can still upload music, but the library management features of the older service are no longer to the fore. - although there are alternatives.

 Even Apple, which still allows uploads, is frequently accused of sidelining personal uploads, replacing them with “matched” music and breaking the organization of a carefully curated library.